comdlg32/xdm-retro-theme/README.md

 License for the code I made doesn't have any.
 Do whatever you want with it, however I am not responsible for any damages.
 The icons in the corner image are GPLv2 (linked above).
 I assume the code I forked from has no license either, since it didn't come with any.

+# Documented issues with fixes
+**I log in and it goes straight back to xdm.
+Why???**
+Have you created a .xsession file in your home directory?
+Also make sure you do chmod 755 on Xstartup.